The Best Home Saunas of 2023

 Best Portable Sauna

-Best Home Saunas Options: Durasage Oversized Portable Steam Sauna Spa
+Durasage Health Oversized Portable Steam Sauna

-The whole, energy efficient kit weighs just under 16 pounds and consists of a tubular PVC frame that supports a padded polyester tent, separate steam generator, and folding chair (which has a weight limit of 220 pounds).
+The whole energy-efficient kit weighs just under 16 pounds and consists of a tubular PVC frame that supports a padded polyester tent, separate steam generator, and folding chair (which has a weight limit of 220 pounds).
 It is easy to move and compact for storage.
 However, while the PVC tubes are adequate to support the cover, care should be taken not to damage them.
 The same is true of the tent, which could tear or puncture if caught on a sharp edge.

 Product Specs